How Redefining Success Changed my life

 Unfortunately, old habits and deep beliefs have a habit of returning.
 Before long I was looking to find ways to prove that I wasn’t a failure.
 I wanted to show those people how successful I could be.
 I’ll show them, just watch me, I thought.

-To cut a long story short, when I turned 65 I still had nothing to show for my hard work.
-Many of my dreams were still unfulfilled and I had failed to make an ongoing substantial income through my business.
+To cut a long story short, when I turned 65 I still had nothing visible to show for my hard work.
+Many of my dreams were still unfulfilled, and I had failed to make an ongoing substantial income through my business.
 People looking at my life surely would not see me as successful.
-I grieved my failings and I grieved the life I wanted but didn’t reach.
+As it turned out these were only my beliefs being projected outward, onto those people and seeing them reflected back again.
+They were clues into how I was thinking about my self.
+Until that realisation, I grieved my failings and I grieved the life I wanted but didn’t reach.

 Seeing through renewed eyes